by Tim Fox – 18 October 2021

 Holtzman’s Gorilla Survival Wood Handle Ferro Rod: Best Overall

-The Holtzman also promises a long life, as it is marketed to last for over 12,000 uses with each rod.
-To start the fire, you can use the included 90 degrees edged steel striker (scraper) or a steel knife or tough piece of glass if you have one handy.
+The Holtzman also promises a long life, as it’s marketed to last for over 12,000 uses with each rod.
+To start a fire, you can use the included 90 degrees edged steel striker (scraper) or a steel knife blade or tough piece of glass if you have one handy.

-If you’re purchasing a Ferro rod as a present for a loved one, the Holtzman is an excellent choice, as it is presented in a professional looking gift box that is sure to look sharp.
+If you’re purchasing a Ferro rod as a present for a loved one, the Holtzman is an excellent choice, as it’s presented in a professional looking gift box that’s sure to look sharp.

 Überleben Zünden Fire Starter: Runner Up

-Designed with a natural premium wood handle, the Überleben Zünden fire starter is comfortable to hold with an easy-grip that feels secure in your palm. Überleben advertises their Sånft-korr(TM) ferrocerium to be more durable and reliable than other brands, creating a spark of 5,500 degrees Fahrenheit.
+It’s designed with a natural premium wood handle, and the Überleben Zünden fire starter is comfortable to hold with an easy grip that feels secure in your palm. Überleben advertises their Sånft-korr(TM) ferrocerium rod to be more durable and reliable than other brands, produce sparks of 5,500 degrees Fahrenheit.

 The Überleben Zünden is available in three different sizes depending on your needs.
 The thinnest “Trad” style is 5/16” in thickness and lasts 12,000 strikes, while the medium “Pro” measures ⅜” thick and lasts for 15,000 strikes, and the “Fatty” is ½” thick and will last for 20,000 strikes.
 This way, you can purchase various sizes to see which one is most effective for you.

 With the Ferro rod, you’ll also get a 6-function multi-tool scraper which includes a straight edge, a serrated tinder scraper, a map scale, a small ruler, a bottle opener, and a hex wrench.
 It also comes with a military-spec 550 paracord lanyard to carry around your neck or with other gear.